YoBii/HullBreakerCompany/README.md

 Arachnophobia   | Bunker spiders are more likely to spawn.
 There can be two or even more.
 Recommended mod: Arachnophilia Bee   | Bee hives are more likely to spawn and you can find a lot of them.
 This also increases daytime enemy spawns overall (take note LQ users).
 Butler   | Butler spawns more likely and there's potentially more of them.
 They don't count to overall enemy cap.
-DevochkaPizdec  | Ghost girls spawn more frequently and there can be more than one.
+Crawler  | Crawler spawns more frequently and has redcued power level.
+Max count unchanged (vanilla is 4) DevochkaPizdec  | Ghost girls spawn more frequently and there can be more than one.
 Don't loose your head out there.
 FlowerMan   | Brackens spawn more frequently and in larger quantities.
 They often move together but can separate and give you a really bad time.
 Hell   | Jesters.
 Yes, multiple.
 Good luck.